 While remote work arrangements benefit both employees and employers, they do present some unique obstacles.
 One study revealed 46% of managers see managing remote workers well as their primary challenge.

 So, how does one master remote performance management?
-In this post, we’ll share some helpful techniques and tools you can use to make it work.
+In this post, I’ll share some helpful techniques and tools you can use to make it work.

 What are the company’s overarching goals?
 How does each department contribute to them?
 How does each team support departmental goals?